PowerPoint presentation by Matt

 can conduct circle whiteboarding in every class."

-Grants for Instructional Technology, Improved Instruction, Modeling Workshops
+Grants: for Classroom Technology, Improved Instruction, or Modeling Workshops

 How to get financial help to take a Modeling Workshop (2018) view. or .pdf